 You might notice more of a dampening of your tone and perhaps less natural volume, but the distinction is going to be minor.

-With that in view, an offset sound hole will certainly change the look of the guitar, but not much else.
+With that in view, an offset sound hole will certainly change the look of the guitar.

 Should I just go with a regular acoustic guitar?